-Lecture classes are of 50 minutes duration and commence on the hour.
+Lectures are usually a minimum of 50 minutes duration and commence on the hour.
 Details of the lecture classes you are expected to attend are shown on your timetable.
 Please check My Aston Portal (MAP) to see your timetable.
-If you think there are any problems or omissions on your timetable please let the EAS School Office know via email@example.com.
+If you think there are any problems or omissions on your timetable please let the EAS School Office know via firstname.lastname@example.org.
 Students should show consideration for the lecturer and other students by not talking over their peers or tutor contact hours.
 Students causing disruption in lectures may be reported to the Associate Dean for Postgraduate Programmes and could result in them being subject to the University disciplinary procedure.

 The programme on which you have enrolled operates on a modular system and you will be ‘examined’ on each of your modules.
 Under the University Regulations the ‘examination’ of a module can be in the form of a written paper, oral test, essay, continuous assessment work, laboratory or field study or report or other form of assessment.
 Within the first week you will be provided with details of the assessment method for each module together with the dates for the submission of any work involved.
 This information should also be stored on the respective Blackboard module.

 You should note formal University written examinations will be in December and March.
 Referred/deferred examinations will take place in August/September.
 The dated of referred exam periods are detailed in this schedule.